How a loan and credit differ

 Depending on the lender

 - Bank loans: Only banks offer this type of loan.
-They have clear rules so you don’t have to worry about being cheated.
+They have clear rules, so you don’t have to worry about being cheated.
 On the other hand, a bank will not lend money to just anyone, so you may not meet their terms and not get the loan.

 - Non-bank loans: almost anyone can get a non-bank loan.
 On the other hand, the terms are often non-transparent and the interest rates are high.

-What is consolidation?
+What is consolidation

 If you have more than one loan, consolidation is worthwhile.
 This involves merging all your loans into one.
-This works by the bank paying all the loans for you and giving you a new ‘umbrella’ loan on better terms.
+It works by the bank paying all the loans for you and giving you a new ‘umbrella’ loan on better terms.

 Advantages of consolidation